Fedodor/tg_bot_nakormi_/README.md

 ## Current status

 The repository is still in an early stage.
-The setup is prepared, but the README and product description should be improved as the bot logic grows.

 ## Tech stack